 One of the ways to monitor the health of Maine's fisheries and the seafood industry is through the collection of landings and catch statistics.
 The purpose of the data collection is twofold: first, to demonstrate the social and economic importance of marine resources to Maine; and second, to obtain accurate information on the amount of marine organisms caught or landed in Maine for use in fisheries management.

 Why does DMR ask for price information for landings?

 Along with landings information, DMR asks the dealers to provide an average price they pay their harvesters per month for certain species.
 This is important to collect because it is one way DMR can measure economic impacts on the seafood industry.
 For example, after a disaster (like a red tide event or an oil spill), DMR can quantify the economic loss.
 It is also a way to demonstrate the economic importance of the seafood industry to the state.

 Is the information provided to DMR confidential or available to the public?

 The information reported to DMR is held as confidential and released to the public only after it has been combined with other information in such a way as to not permit the identification of the data contributors.
 The data is most often combined and released as county or state landings.

 Is reporting mandatory or voluntary?

 All dealers who are licensed to buy from harvesters must report to DMR.
-In addition, 15 fisheries have mandatory harvester reporting: bait gillnet, dogfish, eel (yellow & silver stage), elver, green crab, halibut, herring, horseshoe crab, sea cucumber, seaweed, shellfish bait, shrimp, whiting, scallop (commercial and recreational license holders) and 10% of commercial and recreational lobster harvesters.
+In addition, 15 fisheries have mandatory harvester reporting: bait gillnet, dogfish, eel (yellow & silver stage), elver, green crab, halibut, herring, horseshoe crab, sea cucumber, seaweed, shellfish bait, shrimp, whiting, scallop (commercial and recreational license holders) and commercial lobster harvesters.